About Tailoring at The Dressing Lab. Lead Time & Pricing Overview. Click here for more details.

 Forward Pitch & Tapered Sleeves

-Additionally, the sleeves of our suits are tapered, narrowing gradually from the elbow to the cuff.
-This creates a tapered line from the sleeve head through the elbow to the cuff, similar to the tapered silhouette of the trousers.
-This not only adds elegance to the silhouette but also ensures that even when in motion, the cuffs remain in a consistent position without any disorder.
+The sleeves are also tapered, becoming gradually narrower from the elbow to the cuff.
+This creates a clean line from the sleeve head through the elbow to the cuff, similar to the tapered silhouette of the trousers.
+It gives the suit an elegant appearance and helps the cuffs stay in place neatly, even when the wearer is moving.

 Buttonhole Stitch and Flower Loop